 Eric Millar

 Eric Millar, a violent male transvestite, was convicted in 1999 of multiple rapes of a young girl between 1987 and 1994.
 He was jailed for 10 years.
-At the time Millar was a constable in the Royal Ulster Constabulary (RUC).
+At the time Millar was a constable, aged in his 30s and 40s, in the Royal Ulster Constabulary (RUC) in Lisnasharragh, Belfast.

 Millar first attacked the girl when she was a 14-year-old member of a scout pack where he was a leader and admitted crossdressing in black stockings, suspenders and high heels “for sexual pleasure”.
 Millar’s victim reported him after she became a police officer herself.

-Other trans-identified male offenders in the police/military are collected under this tag.
+Other trans-identified male offenders in the police are collected under this tag.

 Media reports